 It’s official!
 Reservations are now being accepted for Barbecue University™ 2017, what Forbes writer Larry Olmsted called “one of the best food lover’s events in the nation.”
-Two back-to-back sessions will take place at the luxurious Forbes Five-Star Broadmoor resort in Colorado Springs, Colorado: June 9–12 and June 12–15.
+Two back-to-back sessions will take place at the luxurious Forbes Five-Star Broadmoor resort in Colorado Springs, Colorado: June 9–12 (SOLD OUT) and June 12–15.

 With global grilling authority Steven Raichlen as your guide, you’ll take an exclusive tour of the world’s barbecue specialties in three fascinating, delectable days.
 (You’ve likely read Steven’s award-winning books like The Barbecue!
 Bible or Planet Barbecue.
 Or watched his latest TV series, Project Smoke, on American Public Television.)

 The theme of this year’s technique-driven program is “Smoke and Fire.”
 Expect the smoked and grilled foods you love, but with Raichlen’s ingenious twists—like short rib “steaks,” Jamaican jerk brisket, and pastrami bacon.
 Out-of-the-box appetizers like Nashville hot wings and grilled halloumi cheese flambéed with ouzo.
 Over-the-top dishes you’d never dream you could grill, like a spectacular planked whole Chinook (king) salmon and sizzling prime rib spit-roasted to sanguine perfection over wood.
 Awesome steaks and burgers.
 Plus outrageous desserts such as smoked chocolate bread pudding and “doughnut” kebabs.
 Even smoked and grilled cocktails.
 More than 30 recipes in all.

 You get to grill under Steven’s supervision.
 You’ll leave with a bold new perspective on man’s oldest, most universal method of cooking.